Tag: chosen

 Confession►Repentance►Salvation

-was not one to shy away from forgiving sins.
+Jesus was not one to shy away from forgiving sins.
 Take this story of the paralytic.
 He seems to have deliberately words that struck at the core of how confession, repentance, and salvation all tie .
 Scripture does not say that the paralytic confessed and repented.
 However, by his friends putting him at his feet, the man was forgiven and healed.
-Even more interestingly, it appears it was the faith of the paralytic’s friends that resulted in and forgiveness.
+Even more interestingly, it appears it was the of the paralytic’s friends that resulted in healing and forgiveness.

 Yet, we come to Chorazin, Bethsaida, and Capernaum, there seems to be no .
 What happened?
 If the paralytic man didn’t have to follow “the recipe” why should have Chorazin, Bethsaida, and Capernaum?
 The additional context of Tyre and Sidon gives us an idea.
 They were cities that were known for their pride and arrogance.
 Jesus was saying that Chorazin and Bethsaida were more pride-filled and arrogant.
 Capernaum?
 Let’s see…Jesus did miracles, a number of them.
-Yet, Capernaum refused to repent even with the King of the of God was right there in their midst!
+Yet, Capernaum refused to even with the King of the was right there in their midst!
 That’s the difference, open versus closed.

 1) Can you see the difference in your between when you have been open and when you have been closed to God?